"In your kitchen right now, you most likely have treatments and preventatives to assist with symptoms of many things."

 You’ve probably heard of curcumin if you watch our show regularly, but, if you’re new to curcumin, it is the concentrated active ingredient inside in turmeric.
 When formulated properly it can have an amazing effect on your body.
-In fact, it’s an amazing 250 times more potent inflammation-fighter than Turmeric itself.
-A large part of the inflammation-fighting effect of curcumin comes from is its ability to inhibit key enzymes in the body known to promote inflammation.
+In fact, it’s more potent than turmeric itself.

 Almonds contain loads of magnesium, something else that’s been proven to alleviate headache pain.
 Magnesium works by essentially plugging the receptors within the body responsible for feeling pain.
 Are you a migraine sufferer?
 Then get to snacking on some delicious almonds!